 Can I sample patients or upload a subset of COVID-19 patients to the registry?

-Hospitals must commit to entering ALL patients hospitalized with a COVID-19 infection.
-This means complete consecutive case entry, not a sample.
+At this time, hospitals must commit to entering ALL patients hospitalized with a COVID-19 infection.
+This means completing consecutive case entry, not a sample.
 We recognize that this may be burdensome for some hospitals, however, allowing for sampling could introduce bias and confound later findings.

 Is there a way to automate data from my hospital EMR, or other database to the registry?

-An overview of the Excel uploader workflow is listed below for your hospital.
+An overview of the IRP uploader workflow is listed below for your hospital.

 - Uploader specifications provided to hospital

 - IT Department or designated vendor creates an extract of data from your EHR or database (e.g., REDCap)

 - IT Department converts that extract to a .csv or .xls file and formats to match the uploader specifications.

 - IT Department or abstractor follows easy steps to upload the file on a pre-determined basis

 Will cases I enter into other GWTG modules auto-populate overlapping fields in this registry?